WallStreetMojo

 EBITDA is an indicator used for calculating a company’s profit-making ability.

-Net income is an indicator which is used to calculate company’s total earnings.
+Net income is an indicator that is used to calculate a company’s total earnings.

 Used